divya2407sharma/pepipost/README.md

 #### Additional Usage

-IF want to pass others parameters of Pepipost SendEmail API use embedData function and include below code as below Add parameters as per your requirement.
+IF want to pass others parameters of PepiPost SendEmail API use embedData function and include below code as below Add parameters as per your requirement.
 Do not use multiple to's,cc's,bcc's with this method.

 ```php